sentriz/reboodt/README.md

 -----------
 note: `[]` denotes optional arguments

+    ".py [expression]"  ... evaluate a python expression, eg. "len([1, 2])" returns "2"
     ".calc 1 + 2"       ... returns "3"
-    ".qr string"      ... returns "http://goo.gl/xxxxxx", a qr code of your string ".insult [user]"  ... returns a shakespearean insult, optionally aimed at a user ".say string"     ... returns "string", useful if string is a .variable ".google query"   ... search google for a query ".help [command]" ... returns help for a command if provided. otherwise, list commands ".join #channel"  ... joins a #channel
+    ".google query"     ... search google for a query ".help [command]"   ... returns help for a command if provided. otherwise, list commands ".insult [user]"    ... returns a shakespearean insult, optionally aimed at a user ".join #channel"    ... joins a #channel
-    ".quit [message]" ... quit the current server with an optional message ".reload"         ... reload all plugins in the plugins directory
+    ".qr string"        ... returns "http://goo.gl/xxxxxx", a qr code of your string ".quit [message]"   ... quit the current server with an optional message ".reload"           ... reload all plugins in the plugins directory ".say string"       ... returns "string", useful if string is a .variable

 Variables
 -----------

-    ".time"           ... returns "yyyy/mm/dd hh:mm:ss"
-    ".last"           ... returns the last message that was said
+    ".last"           ... returns the last message that was said ".time"           ... returns "yyyy/mm/dd hh:mm:ss"